-"In the time of JWOWW and Snookie, it's refreshing to see a group of ladies acting with poise for a great cause" said Kim Scott many of the students still continue
+"In the time of JWOWW and Snookie, it's refreshing to see a group of ladies acting with poise for a great cause" said Kim Scott '10.

 While number one rule of Femuary was that you couldn't "bum it" the entire month, this was Bumuary's number one rule.